AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  * function to find all broken links
  * rename files replacing spaces with the underscores.
 Tip: ``rename``
  * (homework?)
 Implement a profiler, that summarizes PS4/date output mentioned above
+ * script that joins 'getent group ...' and 'getent passwd ...' to list group members in style like 'login, Full Name'

 Bonus material